Special Needs Planning

 Families caring for individuals with disabilities face unique estate planning challenges.
 Without proper legal planning, even modest inheritances or gifts can disqualify a loved one from essential government programs such as Supplemental Security Income (SSI) and Medicaid.

 Our firm provides comprehensive special needs planning services, helping families create legally compliant strategies that preserve benefits while enhancing quality of life.
+We work closely with families, caregivers, and financial advisors to build plans that reflect the full picture of a loved one's needs — now and decades into the future.

 What Is Special Needs Planning?

 Special needs planning is a specialized area of estate planning focused on protecting the financial future of individuals with disabilities while maintaining eligibility for needs-based public benefits.
+A well-designed plan is not a single document — it is an integrated strategy that touches every aspect of a family's finances and long-term care intentions.

-A well-designed plan typically includes:
+A comprehensive special needs plan typically includes:

-Special Needs Trust creation
+Special Needs Trust creation and funding

 Public benefits preservation strategies

-Trustee and fiduciary planning
+Trustee and fiduciary selection and guidance

-Guardianship and decision-making considerations
+Guardianship and supported decision-making considerations

 Long-term care and housing planning

-Integration with family estate plans
+Integration with the broader family estate plan

 What Is a Special Needs Trust?

 A Special Needs Trust (SNT) is a legal arrangement that allows assets to be held for the benefit of a person with disabilities without being counted as a resource for SSI or Medicaid eligibility.
+By holding assets in trust rather than outright, families can provide meaningful financial support to a loved one without inadvertently disqualifying them from the government programs they depend on.

-Medical care not covered by benefits
+Medical care and therapies not covered by Medicaid

-Education and vocational training
+Rehabilitation and vocational training services

-Assistive technology
+Assistive technology and communication devices

 Why Proper Planning Is Critical